Four challenges every retailer faces

 When it comes to the problems you’re facing as a retailer, you may feel alone, but you’re not!
 There are a lot of issues that retailers share.
 Today we’re talking about four of them.

 Process debt is any work done that does not add value to the customer or business.
 It’s a process that you keep doing over and over and over again because you are afraid, unwilling, or unable to change it.
 You invest in something and continue to use it past the point that it provides value.
-It’s especially bad when the processes are also inefficient, redundant, or completely unnecessary.
+It’s awful when the processes are inefficient, redundant, or completely unnecessary.

-When you are bogged down by process debt, it’s hard to grow, but addressing process debt can actually help you thrive.
+When you are bogged down by process debt, it’s hard to grow, but addressing process debt can help you thrive.